Projects

 A project with Neil Max Emmanuel about visual communication of significant but difficult to communicate themes within health care

-Music of the body: A centre for excellence in music performance education innovation grant 2019-2020
+Music of the body: A centre for excellence in music performance education (CEMPE, NMH) innovation grant 2019-2020

 Exploring the inseparability of aesthetic music expression, physiology and technology in higher music education